mk-fg/feedjack/README.md

 to store database-intensive data like pages of posts and tagclouds, so it is highly recomended to
 [configure CACHES](http://docs.djangoproject.com/en/dev/topics/cache/#setting-up-the-cache)
-in django settings (memcached, db or file).
+in django settings (memcached, db, files, etc).

 Now that you have everything set up, run `./manage.py feedjack_update` (or something like `DJANGO_SETTINGS_MODULE=myproject.settings feedjack_update`)